LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 But what if your BBQ grill isn’t heating properly or the flame is too low and ineffective?

-Possible LPG gas regulator problems include:
+Possible LPG gas pressure regulator problems include:

 1. Low temperature or low flame